 crossvein (crossveins) - Short cross-wise veins in an insect wing which connect the long longitudinal (length-wise) veins.

-cubital region (cubital regions) - The lower back corner of an insect's wing, through which the cubital veins run.
+cubital - The cubital region is the lower back corner of an insect's wing, through which the cubitus and other cubital veins run.

 cubital vein (cubital veins) - Insect wing veins which stem from the cubitus.

 cubitoanal crossvein (cubitoanal crossveins, cubito-anal crossvein, cubito-anal crossveins) - A short crossvein connecting the cubitus to the anal veins in the vicinity of the anal cell in a stonefly forewing.

 cubitus - The fifth longitudinal vein connecting the wing margin to the wing base.